nickstenning/annotator-store-py/README.rst

 Specification of Annotations
 ============================

-Annotations have the following attributes:
+Annotations can have the following attributes:

-  * id: usually a uuid but up to implementing backend
+  * id: unique identifier of the annotation -- usually provided by the store at creation.
   * uri: document identifier
   * user: an identifier for the user who created the annotation.
 To avoid cross-application collision it is recommended that you either:
     * Generate uuids for your users stored as: urn:uuid:{uuid} (or just {uuid})
-    * (or) Prefix your usernames with a unique (e.g. uuid) string (e.g.
+    * (or) Prefix your usernames with a unique (e.g. uuid) string (e.g. {uuid-identifying-application}::{your-username}
-      {uuid-identifying-application}::{your-username}
-  * note: text of annotation
+  * text: text of annotation
   * range(s): list of range objects.
 Each range object has:
     * [optional] format: range format (defines syntax/semantics of start end)
     * start: xpath, offset (for default html format)
     * end: xpath, offset (for default html format)
   * [optional] quote (the quoted text -- or snippet thereof)
   * [optional] created (datetime of creation)

-  * "extras": you add arbitrary addtional key/value pairs to annotations
+You can also add arbitrary additional key/value pairs to annotations, these are serialized as "extras" in the database in this version of the annotation store.

 Changelog
 =========